 - Blend all ingredients in a blender or food processor until well-combined.
 Refrigerate batter for at least 15 minutes.

 - Heat a well-seasoned cast iron skillet (or two) or griddle over medium high heat and melt a little butter for your pancakes.
 Cook pancakes until golden brown and set at the edges before flipping.
 Once you flip to the second side, they’ll cook quickly.
 Move the cooked pancakes into the oven to stay warm.

 - INGREDIENTS MAPLE ORANGE BUTTER

 - 1 stick of organic butter

 - zest of 1 large orange

-- Throw everything into your food processor and mix up well until whipped and beautifully sherbet-colored
+- Add butter, maple syrup, and orange zest to food processor and mix up well until whipped and beautifully sherbet-colored.